The Glorious Brazilian Bikini +4 Swim Brands to Watch

 Back in the States, even our skimpiest bathing suits generally keep the behind at least somewhat modest (or else who knows what kind of judgment would greet you), but here the guiding principle of beach dress seems to be the more skin, the better.

 At first, this sea of flesh was shocking to my North American sensibilities.
-But now that I’ve become acculturated to it (and even bought myself a teeny fuchsia 2 piece), I’ve come to think that the spirit that accompanies tiny beach attire here is actually refreshing and would be a welcome influence on our overly body conscious culture in the States.
+But now that I’ve become acculturated to it (and even bought myself a teeny fuchsia two-piece), I’ve come to think the spirit that accompanies tiny beach attire here is actually refreshing and would be a welcome influence on our overly body-conscious culture in the States.

 The glory of the Brazilian beach is that people seem much more comfortable in their skins.
 All shapes and sizes frolic in thongs and tiny triangle tops, the men in little briefs, playing football and eating variants of fried cheese, the national snack.
 There does not seem to be the attitude that if a woman’s body doesn’t conform to a specific ideal of beauty, she doesn’t deserve to be wearing something small, or that she somehow owes it to the public to keep herself modest.
 Everyone can dress skimpy, sexy, and enjoy the sun on whatever regions of their skin they’d like.

-Aside from getting to ponder the most noteworthy aspect of the Brazilian bathing suit, its size, this trip has been a great trend spotting experience to see what a year-round beach culture is wearing.
-It got me excited to spotlight some trends that I saw in the boutiques in Ipanema and Buzios, Brazil that were also influencing swim direction here in New York.
+Aside from getting to ponder the most noteworthy aspect of the Brazilian bathing suit (its size), this trip has been a great trendspotting experience to see what a year-round beach culture is wearing.
+It got me excited to spotlight some trends I saw in the boutiques in Ipanema and Buzios that were also influencing swim direction here in New York.
 In general, Brazilian swim is more uniform in silhouette, whereas North American swimwear is taking varied directions in shape, but both had interesting print and detail.
-Both, also, are revisiting one piece shapes in innovative ways.
+Both, also, are revisiting one-piece shapes in innovative ways.

 During market week for Resort and Spring 2013, I visited (Capsule), a trade show in New York City for emerging trend-forward brands, and came across three lines that impressed me: Beth Richards, Beach Riot, and Lilibon.
 A fourth, K Belo, I found by word of mouth in Brooklyn.